Beatlemania (musical): Productions

 Originally conceived and produced by Steve Leber and David Krebs, Beatlemania debuted in Boston at the Colonial Theatre in April 1977.
-It premiered on Broadway at the Winter Garden Theatre on May 31, 1977 (after previewing since May 26 — although no critics were invited), with cast members Joe Pecorino (rhythm guitar, John), Mitch Weissman (bass guitar, Paul), Les Fradkin (lead guitar, George), and Justin McNeill (drums, Ringo) along with an alternate cast: Randy Clark "John", Reed Kailing "Paul", P.M.
+It premiered on Broadway at the Winter Garden Theatre on May 31, 1977 (after previewing since May 26 — although no critics were invited), with cast members Joe Pecorino (rhythm guitar, John), Mitch Weissman (bass guitar, Paul), Les Fradkin (lead guitar, George), and Justin McNeill (drums, Ringo) along with an alternating cast: Randy Clark "John", Reed Kailing "Paul", P.M.
 Howard "George", and Bobby Taylor "Ringo."

 Quickly achieving sellout status without ever having an official "opening night", Beatlemania saw great success and coverage in Time, People, Us, Newsweek, and Rolling Stone.
 For the first six months, every ticket for the show was sold out.

 The production was nominated for the 1978 Tony Award for Best Lighting Design by designer Jules Fisher.
 Sound design by Abe Jacob.

 The Broadway show ran until October 17, 1979, for a total of 1006 performances; grossing more than $40 million.
 During its New York run, the show moved to the Lunt-Fontanne Theatre and finally the Palace Theatre.

 As the show expanded, over 50 cast members formed 10 "bunks" (or casts of a single set of four).
 As the New York show continued its run, shows were opened in Los Angeles, Chicago, Cincinnati, and London.
 At its peak, Beatlemania had limited-engagements in many more cities in the U.S. and abroad.

 After closing on Broadway, the Beatlemania Bus and Truck Tour began, running until 1983 and touring across the United States and worldwide.
 Short-term tours of Australia, Europe, Asia, and Africa were produced after 1982.

 A 1986 decision in a lawsuit by the Beatles production company Apple Corps officially ended the show for a period of time, but subsequent revival tours were still produced under such titles as Beatlemania: Yesterday and Today and Beatlemania Now.

 Beatlemania: The Album

-In 1978, Beatlemania released a self-titled original cast album of the show which included contributions from the first and second cast of performers from the show (as well as five additional off-stage musicians — keyboards; violin; cello; sax/flute/recorder; trumpet/picollo trumpet and oboe).
+In 1978, Beatlemania released a self-titled original cast album of the show which included contributions from the first and second cast of performers from the show (as well as five additional off-stage musicians — keyboards; violin; cello; sax/flute/recorder; trumpet/piccolo trumpet and oboe).
 Released on Arista Records in 1978, the album received warm audience reaction, even placing on the Billboard 200 for several weeks, before falling into obscurity.

 Tracks from the album included most but not all of the original show's song list, and several of the tracks were either re-recorded entirely or partially re-recorded in the studio.
 Original cast members that appear on the album include Mitch Weissman, Joe Pecorino, Les Fradkin, Justin McNeill, Randy Clark, Reed Kailing, P. M. Howard, and Bobby Taylor.